 Working with WordPress is easy.
 The platform is very intuitive and offers a wide range of functions and tools that help you create a beautiful website.
-When it comes to the building and maintenance process, these functions come in very handy as they allow you to automate many of the processes and greatly ease your work with the platform.

 What are the WordPress User Roles